ItsAndrewM/snake-game/README.md

 1. Clone or download the repository.
 2. Open the project in your Java IDE.
-3. Build and run the `SnakeGame.java` file.
+3. Compile and run the `SnakeGame.java` file.
 4. Use the arrow keys to control the snake's movement.
-5. Eat the food and avoid collisions to score points and increase the snake's length.
+5. Eat the food and avoid collisions with the snake's body or boundaries to score points and increase the snake's length.

 ## Contribution